jrburke/module/docs/design-background/locations-config.md

 ### locations config format

 The general format for a "locations" config entry.
 The < > parts indicate logical names for parts that may show up.
-Parts that end in ?> are optional.

-    <id-segment></?> : <urlpath-segment><@main:<id-segment>?>
+Three types of ID-segment specifiers can be used

+    <id-segment> : <urlpath-segment> - Matches id-segment and id-segment/sub, unless second form is set
+    <id-segment>/ : <urlpath-segment> - Matches only id-segment/sub IDs
+    <id-segment>{main-sub-id} : <urlpath-segment> - package config.
+Cannot use the others, since pkg/sub may ask for ./index.

-* The `</?>` part allows for point 6 above to work.
+* `<id-segment>/` allows for point 6 above to work.
-* The `@main:<id-segment>` allows specifying the main ID segment to append to the config's id-segment to find the package main module, for point 5.
-If main: is specified, then <id-segment>/ is not allowed as the property name. `@main:` indicates a default value should be used.
-Equivalent to `@main:index`.
+* The `<id-segment>{main-sub-id}` allows specifying the main ID segment to append to the config's id-segment to find the package main module, for point 5.
+This form is mutually exclusive to the others -- if this form is used, the other types are not used, and vice versa.
+Last specified form wins.
 * For 1, callers to loader's `locate` method pass a 'js' as the file extension, and `locate` applies the locations mapping to urlpath-segment, then adds the extension if it exists.
 For 3 and 4, loader plugins are expected to pull off the file extension from the ID, then call the loader's `locate` method with the extracted the extension.
 * For 2, this is a rarely needed config option, and supporting it means overriding the `locate` hook to just return a string without considering the fileExtension argument to `locate`.